The term “biome” refers to the various types of land. Desert, woodland, grassland, and tundra are the four divisions of these.

 3. Mode of Payment

-When purchasing land, the method of payment is crucial and could be the deciding factor in whether you are defrauded or not.
+When purchasing land, the method of payment is crucial and could be the deciding factor in knowing if you have been defrauded or not.

 NO MATTER WHAT YOU DO, NEVER PAY FOR A LAND IN CASH.